1992 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 1992 Nickel

-The reverse features a frontal elevation view of Monticello, Jefferson’s Virginia estate.
-The building’s distinctive dome and columned entrance are clearly visible in this straight-on perspective.
+The reverse features a frontal elevation view of Monticello, Jefferson’s Virginia estate — a straight-on perspective that Treasury officials specifically required Schlag to adopt after rejecting his more dynamic original three-quarter view.
+The building’s distinctive dome and columned entrance are clearly visible.

-The Latin phrase “E PLURIBUS UNUM” appears on the reverse, positioned above Monticello.
+The Latin phrase “E PLURIBUS UNUM” (meaning “out of many, one”) appears above Monticello.
 Below the mansion, the word “MONTICELLO” identifies the structure, with “FIVE CENTS” indicating the denomination.
 The inscription “UNITED STATES OF AMERICA” curves along the bottom rim.

-The steps at the base of Monticello are particularly significant to collectors, as nickels showing five or six complete steps are considerably scarcer than those with weakly struck steps.
+The steps at the base of Monticello are particularly significant to collectors.
+Nickels showing five or six complete, uninterrupted steps are considerably scarcer than those with weakly struck steps — and are awarded the Full Steps (FS) designation by PCGS and NGC.

 Other Features of the 1992 Nickel